5 years into the NTZ-2013

 Inspired by Bill Ballantine’s No Take Marine Reserves in New Zealand, in 1995 they set out to protect Lamlash Bay from unsustainable inshore fisheries, being mostly concerned about dredging and bottom trawling activity.

-Strongly supported by a growing number of locals, it took 13 years for the government to legally enforce the area and on the 20 September 2008, the No Take Zone (NTZ) became designated in law.
+Strongly supported by a growing number of locals, it took 13 years for the government to legally enforce the area and on the 20th September 2008, the No Take Zone (NTZ) became designated in law, following COAST’s proposal for a marine regeneration trial in 2005.

 “While we had finally achieved the NTZ, I felt we had failed to persuade the Clyde Fishermans’ Association that surely this was in their long term interests, but what had become clear is that their main consideration didn’t seem to be any recovery but the fear of allowing non-commercial fishermen a voice in fisheries management in future.” – Howard Wood